1969 North Indian Ocean cyclone season: Depression Seven

-After almost another month of no activity on the basin, an east-west trough located over north Indian peninsula and a well-marked trough line over 17.0 N spawned a cyclonic circulation on September 4.
+After almost another month of no activity on the basin, an east–west trough located over north Indian peninsula and a well-marked trough line over 17.0 N spawned a cyclonic circulation on September 4.
 A low-pressure area formed from this feature on that day before strengthening to a depression, two days later.
 Moving to the northwest, the storm didn't strengthen much and crossed Orissa near Gopalpur on September 7 in the morning.
 Despite tracking inland, a 09:13 IST ESSA-8 satellite imagery revealed a cyclonic circulation over Gujarat.
 Later moving in a north-northeast movement after tracking west-northwestwards and northwards, it weakened further to an area of low-pressure on September 11 before merging into the seasonal trough on the evening of the next day.

-In association with the troughs, the monsoon further advanced through Haryana, Maharastra, Gujarat, Punjab, Uttar Pradesh, western Madhya Pradesh, Orissa, the coastal areas of Andhra Pradesh, Bihar Plateau and the Gangetic West Bengal from September 5-13.
+In association with the troughs, the monsoon further advanced through Haryana, Maharashtra, Gujarat, Punjab, Uttar Pradesh, western Madhya Pradesh, Orissa, the coastal areas of Andhra Pradesh, Bihar Plateau and the Gangetic West Bengal from September 5–13.
 Alwar in Rajasthan reported the highest rain accumulation from the storm at 22 cm on September 10.